Alert Strategies¶

 -

-When configuring monitors, when selecting multiple alert strategies, after the monitor is enabled, the generated abnormal events will match the selected alert strategies separately.
+When configuring monitors, when selecting multiple alert strategies, after the monitor is activated, abnormal events will match the selected alert strategies separately.

 Repeat Alerts¶

-After setting repeat alert notifications, within a certain time range, event data will continue to be generated, but no more alert notifications will be sent.
-The generated data records will be stored in the event explorer.
+After setting repeat alert notifications, within a certain time range, event data will continue to be generated, but alert notifications will not be sent again, and the generated data records will be stored in the event explorer.

 Configuration Notes

-If you choose the ["Permanent"] repeat alert option, the system will only send the initial alert notification and will not resend it subsequently.
+If you select the ["Permanent"] repeat alert option, the system will only send the initial alert notification and will not resend subsequent ones.

 Alert Aggregation¶

-No Aggregation: Default configuration; in this mode, alert events will be merged every 20 seconds and sent to the corresponding notification targets;
+No Aggregation: Default configuration; under this mode, alert events are merged every 20 seconds and sent to the corresponding notification targets;

-Rule-Based Aggregation: In this mode, you can choose the following four aggregation rules and send alert notifications based on the aggregation cycle:
+Rule-Based Aggregation: Under this mode, you can choose from the following four aggregation rules and send alert notifications based on the aggregation period:

 Description |